conig/corx/README.md

 ## Making plots

-There are many useful functions for plotting correlation matricies.
+There are many useful functions for plotting correlation matrices.
 ‘corx’ contains a plot function which uses the ‘ggcorrplot’ package.

 ``` r